What Is Psychological Distress? An Overview

 Exercise

 Research shows that the benefits of exercise are both physical and psychological.
-According to the Mayo Clinic, psychological benefits associated with exercise include stress reduction and improved mood due to the release of endorphins, which are also known as the body's “feel good” neurotransmitters.
+Psychological benefits associated with exercise include stress reduction and improved mood due to the release of endorphins, which are also known as the body's “feel good” neurotransmitters.

 Sleep deprivation can contribute to anxiety and mental distress.
 An article by Harvard Health Publishing states that the overlap between sleep disorders and various mental health problems is thought to be so strong that researchers have long suspected both types of concerns may have common biological causes.